huggingface/blog/gemma-peft.md

 ## Before we begin

-In order to access Gemma model artifacts, the users are required to accept the consent form here ([link](https://huggingface.co/google/gemma-7b-it)).
+In order to access Gemma model artifacts, users are required to accept [the consent form](https://huggingface.co/google/gemma-7b-it).
 Now let’s get started with an implementation.

 ## Learning to quote